 11. Use of Microsoft Project software (Indirect): This software usage addresses outcomes 4 and 6.
-Assessment and analysis will begin on May 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

 One large predictor of professional success is the ability to plan your work such that you have no downtime during the day.
-All students in their first two years must use MicroSoft Project software for their research planning to help them learn the time management and project management practices they will need in their early careers.
+All students in their first two years must use Microsoft Project software for their research planning to help them learn the time management and project management practices they will need in their early careers.

 All microEP graduate students learn the use of Microsoft Project in their Small Group teams (see Student Learning Outcomes Process #3).
-23 students learned use of MS Project in Small Group teams and how to develop their 'Degree Project Plan' in fall 2015 and 21 students in spring 2016.
+23 students learned use of MS Project in Small Group teams and how to develop their 'Degree Project Plan' in spring 2016 and 22 students in fall 2016.
 Except for their first full month in the program, students in their first two years in the program are required to submit their updated MS Project plan monthly to MicroEP program management.
 This submission is part of their grade for the Operations Management seminar grades.